 How to Stop Water Hammer, That Banging Plumbing Noise

-Chances are you know exactly what water hammer is; our Toronto plumbers certainly do, it’s that loud banging come from the pipes and you can hear it when the water has been shut off.
+Chances are you know exactly what water hammer is; our downtown plumbers certainly do, it’s that loud banging come from the pipes and you can hear it when the water has been shut off.
 Learning how to stop water hammer plumbing noise can be at the top of some people’s priority list depending on how fed-up they are with it.

 We’ve spoken with a few people who are extremely frustrated with their water hammer problems.
 In the worst of cases it can be extremely disruptive to peoples sleep when a family member goes to the bathroom and the water hammer noise wakes others, also it can be a loud and annoying sound to have to live with.
 Beyond just being an annoyance however the cause of these noises also is a problem for your fixtures placing undue stress on your plumbing system.
 Luckily, this problem can be solved.
 But first let’s talk a little about what causes water hammer.